 The characteristics of a bad promoter can be summed up by a derogatory term, often uttered from the lips of disgruntled guests, “the douchebag promoter.”

-One bad sign also lies in a mistake that many promoters make, which is getting too “friendly” with their guests.
+This leads us to a big mistake that many promoters make, which is getting too “friendly” with their guests.
 If you are promoting just to get laid, then it should be fairly easy.
 You will be partying with very intoxicated people, so it happens naturally.
-Many promoters actually go with the intent to take someone new home every night.
+Many promoters actually take on the job just for the opportunity to take someone new home every night.

 However, I recommend that you consider the old saying, “don’t defecate where you eat.”
 If you want to make it big in promoting, you will quickly burn bridges if you “hook up” with every desirable guest that you entertain.
 It will eventually become problematic to invite certain groups to the same parties so you can avoid drama from your flings crossing paths.
 This makes your job harder.